JuliaInterop/RCall.jl/docs/src/conversions.md

 # Conversions

-RCall supports conversions to and from most base Julia types and popular Statistics packages, e.g., `DataFrames`, `DataArrays`, `NullableArrays`, `CategoricalArrays` and `AxisArrays`.
+RCall supports conversions to and from most base Julia types and popular Statistics packages, e.g., `DataFrames`, `DataArrays`, `NullableArrays`, `CategoricalArrays` `NamedArrays` and `AxisArrays`.

 ```@setup 1
 using RCall
 using DataFrames
+using NamedArrays
 using AxisArrays
 ```